danmou/onenote_export/README.md

-This Python script exports all the OneNote notebooks linked to your Microsoft account to HTML files.
+This Python script exports all the OneNote notebooks linked to your Microsoft account to HTML and Markdown files, also imports them to Notion.so.

 ## Setup
 In order to run the script, you must first do the following: